 Just launching or looking to expand your online business?
 With so many options out there, you landed here because you’re torn between using a hosted platform like Shopify and a self-hosted solution like Paid Memberships Pro that offers full data ownership.

-We wrote this guide for entrepreneurs, small business owners, and content creators like you—with a detailed comparison that clarifies which platform will best meet your specific needs.
+We wrote this guide for entrepreneurs, small business owners, and content creators like you—with a detailed comparison that clarifies which platform best meets your specific needs.

 Why This Choice Matters